The Seaton Tramway

-A short walk away from Colyford Junction is the Old Colyford Filling Station which is a former filling station that has been converted into a museum dedicated to motoring memories.
+A short walk away from Colyford Junction used to be the Old Colyford Filling Station Museum which was a former filling station that had been converted into a museum dedicated to motoring memories.

 The northern terminus is at Colyton station, which is a former mainline railway station that was closed in 1966 and has now been adapted for use by the tramway.
 This view shows the main entrance.

 This is the first view arriving tram passengers see of the station.

 The adaption for the tramway included retaining the former railway station platform - which is now used as an outside seating area for the restaurant - and installation of twin tracks for the tramway.
 Here blue liveried tramcar number 9 on an extra (and empty) working straight from the depôt passes through the station towards the passenger set down / pick up area.

 On a warm summer's afternoon it can be very pleasant to sit outdoors listening to a live band.
 This view was taken looking north.

 After passing the station platform the trams pass a delightful lawned area before arriving at the unloading point.

 A second view of this lawned area, it is to be hoped that the people who live here like trams!